 Fall: Pumpkin lattes.
 The pumpkin latte fiend rears its trendy head yet again, even though you thought it was over last year.
 Colors start to change and you will go out of your way to step on a crunchy-looking leaf.
 You try a little too hard to see your breath in the air, and girls start wearing boots over their yoga pants.
-In fact, yoga pants start to become the daily choose of clothing.
-You start checking the “Hiking in the Pacific Northwest” Facebook page for the best hikes to see Fall colors.
+In fact, athleisureware is the daily clothing of choice in Seattle all year long.
+You start searching for the best hikes to see Fall colors.
 Apples are in season, so naturally you bring along your reusable bag to the farmers market and load up.
 Dogs are everywhere.

 Winter: You suddenly can’t seem to wake up in the morning because it’s so. damn. dark outside.
 You buy firewood and increase your carbon footprint by burning fires every night while listening to Christmas music.
 You’re depressed because hiking is now limited but you’re excited because the ski lifts are open.
 Hot yoga becomes your daily attempt at exercise, but it isn’t enough so you still gain ten pounds of “winter layers”.
 You forget what Green Lake looks like without a thousand people walking around the rim and you dream about being on a beach in Hawaii, but can’t quite remember what sunshine looks like.
 You visit a lot of breweries with friends and dogs are everywhere.

 Spring: This is the first time in five months that you have seen the sunshine in Seattle, and you start to feel a glimmer of hope.
 You go for a jog and feel blinded while running past other people, which confuses you, but then you realize it’s just their transparent skin because they’re running in shorts and a T-shirt for the first time since October of last year.
-On the first sunny day of the year, everyone comes back to work the next day sunburnt, and thus you enter allergy season.
+On the first sunny day of the year, everyone comes back to work the next day sunburned, and thus you enter allergy season.
 Cherry blossoms.
 People go crazy and flock to UW in droves.
 The parks begin to come to life again and dogs are everywhere.